cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 ```
 setwd("~/py-tetrad/pytetrad")
 ```
-Select all lines in the file by typeing control-A.
+Select all lines in the file by typing control-A.

 Then click the Run button.
 That should run FGES on the example file, display the result in the Viewer window using Graphviz, dipslay a plot matrix of the scatterplots and histograms of the varibles in the Plot window.